- Written by Dr.Mehmet Demircioglu

 Do not use more product because you are anxious.
 With topical products, amount and location matter.
 A thin layer in one instructed area is not the same as coating the whole scalp.
 If the clinic instructed application, use the smallest directed amount and a clean method.
 Wash your hands before and after use, and do not touch the tube tip to the scalp, grafts, fingers, or hair because that can contaminate the product.

 Do not stop prescribed medicine or start antibiotics on your own.
-If oral medication was prescribed, follow the plan or ask the clinic before changing it.
+If oral medication was prescribed, follow the plan and do not change it without review.
 If you are having a reaction, worsening symptoms, or stomach problems, report it rather than silently adjusting doses.
 Leftover or borrowed antibiotics can delay the right treatment, cause side effects, and contribute to unnecessary antibiotic use.
 Avoid combination products that add steroid, numbing, or pain relief ingredients unless the clinic has specifically cleared that exact formula.

 Keep the scalp clean according to the washing plan.
 If you are unsure about technique, review washing hair after a hair transplant and ask your own clinic how their timing differs.
 Technique matters more than internet confidence.